Paul Taylor Dance Company

 Times: Sat at 8PM and Sun at 3PM

 Price: $25 - $68

-These performances of Paul Taylor are made possible through the generosity of Jay Franke and David Herro.
+These performances by the Paul Taylor Dance Company are made possible through the generosity of Jay Franke and David Herro.

 Phone: 800.982.ARTS (2787) | Box Office: 50 E. Congress Pkwy.